 According to the CMAA, North America’s only organization dedicated to the interests of professional construction and program management, “a Certified Construction Manager (CCM) is someone who has voluntarily met the prescribed criteria of the CCM program with regard to formal education, field experience, and demonstrated capability and understanding of the CM body of knowledge.”

-To become certified, you must have 48 months experience as a construction manager in a number of qualifying areas, and meet a number of other criteria (click here for the full list).
+To become certified, you must have 48 months of experience as a construction manager in a number of qualifying areas and meet a number of other criteria (click here for the full list).
 If you meet the qualifications, you must pay an application fee of $325 for CMAA members or $425 for non-members, and take a certification exam.

 The exam costs $275 initially, and if you have to retake it, the fee drops to $125.
 It is a five-hour exam, with questions about project management, cost management, time management, contract administration, quality management, professional practice, and safety and risk management.

-Construction Manager-in-Training (CMIT) from the Construction Management Association for America (CMAA)
+Construction Manager in Training (CMIT) from the Construction Management Association for America (CMAA)

 The Construction Manager in Training (CMIT) program is designed for soon-to-be and recent graduates, working graduate degree candidates, or experienced professionals looking to become a construction manager.
 The program focuses on professional development and learning about key construction management practices early on in your career.